DavidJCobb/gcc-plugin-bitpack/README.md

 As of this writing, I'm currently targeting GCC 11.4.0.

-## Feature goals
+## Features

 * Annotate struct members with information specifying how they should be bitpacked
-  * Set a bitcount explicitly or compute one dynamically.
+  * Integral fields can be annotated with their minimum and maximum possible values, from which we'll compute the minimum bitcount necessary to pack them; or you can choose a bitcount explicitly.
-  * Booleans should encode as single-bit by default.
+  * Booleans encode as a single bit by default.
-  * Integral fields should be able to compute a bitcount based on their min and max values.
-Where these are not set, they default to the minimum and maximum representable values in the integral's type.
-  * For strings, indicate whether they're null-terminated in memory.
-  * Ability to mark types for statistics reporting purposes.
+  * Values can be marked as strings to use alternate bitpacking functions, and can additionally be marked as not requiring a null terminator when residing unpacked in memory.
+  * Tagged unions can be annotated to facilitate bitpacking of their contents.
 * Automatically generate code to serialize structs to a bitpacked format, and read them back from that format.
-  * Optional capacity limits
   * Optionally divide bitpacked data into "sectors" of a limited size.
 Serialization should pause at the end of one sector &mdash; even if this means serializing only part of a struct or array &mdash; and resume where it left off when beginning the next sector.
+Sectors can be serialized in any order.
     * Sector size
     * Sector count
-    * Overall size
-  * Export an XML file describing the resulting format.
+* Export an XML file describing the resulting bitpacked format.
   * This is meant to aid with structs that may change, by facilitating the development of external tools that (guided by the XML) can read data in an older format and convert it to a newer one.
-    * Currently possible via a command line argument: `-fplugin-arg-lu_bitpack-xml-out=$(DESIRED_PATH)/test.xml`
-  * Export a human-readable report stating how much space would be consumed by a non-bitpacked representation (i.e. blind `memcpy`ing) versus how much is consumed by the bitpacked representation.
-    * This is meant to aid with retrofitting this bitpacking scheme into programs that did not previously use it: use the report to figure out what parts of a struct are more "expensive," and then study them and the code that operates on them in detail, to figure out how you can tighten the bitpacking options for those fields.
+  * This can also offer statistics useful for retrofitting this bitpacking scheme into older programs: the report can contain statistics that can help you measure which pieces of data are more "expensive" or appear more frequently.
+This can help you reason about how much space you have to work with and how much space certain changes may consume.

 ## Distant goals